mwouts/jupytext/docs/formats.md

 ### The `percent` format

-The `percent` format is a representation of Jupyter notebooks as scripts, in which all cells are explicitely delimited with a commented double percent sign `# %%`.
+The `percent` format is a representation of Jupyter notebooks as scripts, in which all cells are explicitly delimited with a commented double percent sign `# %%`.
 The `percent` format is currently available for these [languages](https://github.com/mwouts/jupytext/blob/master/jupytext/languages.py).

 The format was introduced by Spyder in 2013, and is now supported by many editors, including
 - [Spyder IDE](https://docs.spyder-ide.org/editor.html#defining-code-cells),